Casneil/Items-Catalog/README.md

 >vagrant up

 This will cause Vagrant to download the Ubuntu operating system and install it.
 This may process may take quite a while depending on your Internet speed.

 After the the installation completes, connect to the newly created VM by typing in yout terminal:

 >vagrant ssh

 To the shared repository type:

 >cd/vagrant/

 Download or clone this repository, and navigate to it.

 Install or upgrade Flask:

-sudo python3 -m pip install --upgrade flask
+>sudo python3 -m pip install --upgrade flask

 Set up the database:

-python3 database_setup.py
+>python3 catalog_setup.py

-Insert dummy values.
-If you don't run this, the application might not run.
+This step is optional, you can add Shops, Items via your browser when the programm is already running.

-python3 fake_db_populator.py
+>python3 catalog_add.py

 Run this application:

-python3 app.py
+>python3 application.py

-Open http://localhost:5000/ in your favourite Web browser, and enjoy.
+In your favourite Web browser open (http://localhost:5000), and enjoy :EMOJICODE: :+1:.